GnaspGames/Smelt/index.md

 ### Demonstration

-Download or clone the [git repository](https://github.com/GnaspGames/Smelt) to try the demo.
+Try to demo to see how it works:

+* Install Smelt first.
+* [Download and unzip](https://github.com/GnaspGames/Smelt-Demo/archive/master.zip) or [`git clone`](https://github.com/GnaspGames/Smelt-Demo) the Smelt-Demo project.
-* Using a command line terminal, navigate to the `demo` directory included.
+* Using a command line terminal, navigate to the directory you saved/cloned Smelt-Demo into.
 * Run `smelt compile demo.mcc` and then see the `demo.oc` file that is created.
 * Go into Minecraft 1.9^
     * Put down a command block in most north-west corner of a spawn chunk.
 	* Copy the compiled command from `demo.oc` and enter into the command block.
 	* Power the command block with a button (**ON THE SIDE, NOT ON TOP**).
 * See the demo command blocks appear.
+* *Note:* Run `smelt compile demo.mcc --copy` and instead of a `.oc` file being created, the compiled command will be put copied into your clipboard.

 Documentation
 -------------